justinrubek/nixos-configs/README.md

 ### home-manager

-You should be apply this configuration on any machine.
+You should be able to apply this configuration to any machine.
 In order to do so you must build the configuration and run the activation script.
 ```bash
 nix build .#workstationHome